geopython/pywps/docs/deployment.rst

 Creating a PyWPS `WSGI` instance
 --------------------------------

-An example WSGI script is distributed along with PyWPS-Demo service, as described in the :ref:`installation` section.
+An example WSGI script is distributed along with PyWPS-Flask service, as described in the :ref:`installation` section.
 The script is actually straightforward - in fact, it's a just wrapper around the PyWPS server with a list of processes and configuration files passed as arguments.
 Here is an